 One of the biggest benefits of investing in real estate syndications versus REITs is tax savings.
 When you invest directly in a property (real estate syndications included), you receive a variety of tax deductions, the main benefit being depreciation (i.e., writing off the value of an asset over time).

 Oftentimes, the depreciation benefits surpass the cash flow.
 So, you may show a loss on paper but have positive cash flow.
-Those paper losses can offset your other income, like that from other syndications, rental income, or passive income from surgical centers.
+Those paper losses can offset your other passive income, like that from other syndications, rental income, or passive income from surgical centers.

 When you invest in a REIT, because you’re investing in the company and not directly in the real estate, you do get depreciation benefits, but those are factored in prior to dividend payouts.
 There are no tax breaks on top of that, and you can’t use that depreciation to offset any of your other income.

 Unfortunately, dividends are taxed as ordinary income, which can contribute to a larger, rather than smaller, tax bill.

 Return on Investment

 While returns for any real estate investment can vary wildly, the historical data over the last forty years reflects an average of 12.87 percent per year total returns for exchange-traded U.S. equity REITs.
 By comparison, stocks averaged 11.64 percent per year over that same period.

 This means, on average, if you invested $100,000 in a REIT, you could expect somewhere around $12,870 per year in dividends, which is great ROI.

 Between the cash flow and the profits from the sale of the asset, real estate syndications can offer around 20 percent average annual returns.

 As an example, a $100,000 syndication deal with a 5-year hold period and a 20 percent average annual return may make $20,000 per year for 5 years, or $100,000 (this takes into account both cash flow and profits from the sale), which means your money doubles over the course of those five years.